edguerreros/IWA-DotNet/README.md

 ### Azure DevOps Pipelines

-An Azure Devops pipeline [azure-pipelines.yml](azure-pipelines.yml) is provided and has user selected variables such as "UseFoD" or "UseScanCentralDAST" which can be set to True or False depending on which application security testing integration you require.
+An Azure Devops pipeline [azure-pipelines.yml](azure-pipelines.yml) is provided and has variables such as "USE_FOD_SAST" or "USE_SCANCENTRAL_SAST" which can be set to True or False depending on which application security testing integration you require.

 ## Licensing